© Copyright Carter McNamara, MBA, PhD, Authenticity Consulting, LLC.

 - Business Planning (plan a new business organization, product, business department, etc.)

-- Basic Guidelines for Successful Planning (basis for many types of plans)
+- Basic Guidelines for Successful Planning (the basis for many types of plans)

-- Management-by-Objectives (comprehensive process to ensure organizational goals being met)
+- Management-by-Objectives (comprehensive process to ensure organizational goals are being met)

-- Program Planning (design and carry out a major, internal or external org’l function)
+- Program Planning (design and carry out a major, internal or external organizational function)

 - Strategic Planning (establish organizational goals and how to reach them)